 It gets cold.
 Really cold.

-Autumn can get pretty chilly in the UK, but there’s a different flavor to air when Christmas is on its way.
+Autumn can get pretty chilly in the UK, but there’s a different flavour to the air when Christmas is on its way.
 The weather turns from a crisp cold to a penetrating, icy blue freeze.
 Time to get the log fire burning.

 The shops start playing Christmas music WAY too early